smenjas/music-notes/music-starter-kit.md

 ## Recording
 You want to record each instrument on a separate track, so you can adjust their volume independently.
-That's mixing.
-How many instruments you can record at once depends on your equipment: how many microphones and inputs your have, how powerful your computer is, and so on.
+How many instruments you can record at once depends on your equipment.

 You can record and mix music using a computer, or a multitrack recorder, or both.
 Use a multitrack recorder at a venue, then copy the tracks to a computer for mixing later.
 It's up to you.
 If you don't have a computer, and don't want to buy one, a multitrack recorder will work fine.

-You can also use smartphones and tablets to make and record music.
-[GarageBand](https://www.apple.com/mac/garageband/) is amazing.
-I suggest a laptop or desktop, because it allows you more room to grow.

-You can make music any way you want, and you should.
-I find the Apple ecosystem easier to set up and maintain, so that's what I recommend to newbies.
-You do you.

-Obstacles abound with various computer systems, so I suggest buying a fast and easy to use system to avoid problems.
-Time is money.

 You will need an audio interface to plug microphones and instruments into a computer.